The Swinging Teacher: Development

 The film was conceived by Michael Montgomery, a former stockbroker from Des Moines, Iowa, who graduated from Roosevelt High School in 1960.
 Montgomery formed Montgomery Productions in 1971 with his wife, Kathy Fehn, a former Miss Minnesota (1971) with a master's degree in clinical psychology.

 Fehn, who had no prior screenwriting experience, learned to write the script while working at Minneapolis's Metropolitan Medical Center.
 Drawing on her experience counseling men in mid-life crisis groups, she developed the story about a returning Vietnam veteran torn by conflicting ideals.

 Financing and filming

 The Montgomerys convinced 15 wealthy investors, "culled largely from posh neighborhood telephone directories," to put up $250,000 for the independent production.
 Principal photography took place entirely in Minneapolis over eight weeks, with the film coming in on budget and on time.

-Director David Feldshuh helmed the production, with Gene Borman serving as cinematographer and Ken Robinson as editor.
+David Feldshuh directed, with Gene Borman as cinematographer and Ken Robinson as editor.
 Dale Menten composed the music, which included songs written by Lynn Baker and others.
 The theme song "Kathy Believe Me" was released in conjunction with the picture.